Hau (surname)

 Hau is a surname.
-It may be a variant spelling of the Chinese surname Hao 郝, the Cantonese spelling of the Chinese surname Hou 侯, or a Danish surname.
+It may be a variant spelling of the Chinese surname Hao 郝, the Cantonese spelling of the Chinese surname Hou 侯, or it could be a Chinese surname like 豪 or 好、昊、皓、浩, etc. Or a Danish surname.
+It is also an indigenous mayan last name [Hau] from the southeast area of Mexico, Guatemala and Belice.

 Notable individuals with the surname Hau include: